 Fees do not cover books or software.

-Selected students will be eligible for support with a stipend, which will vary with need and the number of students accepted.
+Selected students will be eligible for support with a stipend, which will vary with need and the number of students accepted in year one.
 The amount of this stipend will be determined as part of the admissions process.
 Students are encouraged to seek independent funding by contacting UCSF faculty in their areas of interest.
 An additional offset of fees will be available in the scholar's second year in the program depending upon the scope and magnitude of his/her contribution as an instructional assistant.

 Interviews: Selected applicants will be interviewed by the admissions committee or it’s designate.

-* Online applications (via web-link to the UCSF Graduate Division Office) are due to go “live” in mid-September, 2012.
+* Online applications (via web-link to the UCSF Graduate Division Office) are due to go “live” by the end of September, 2013.